Improving word mover's distance by leveraging self-attention matrix: Conclusion

 \section{Conclusion}

-Since WMD treats a sentence as a set of word embeddings and computes sentence similarity, it cannot take into account the word order in the sentence.
+Since WMD treats a sentence as a set of word embeddings and computes sentence similarity, it cannot consider the word order in the sentence.
 Therefore, we focused on the fact that the SAM of the input sentence obtained from the pre-trained BERT represents the relationship between words in the sentence and has information on the sentence structure.
-We proposed an optimal transport distance WSMD that improves existing WMD-like methods by using FGW distance that measures simultaneously the difference between word embeddings and the difference between sentence structures.
-We conducted experiments on paraphrase identification on PAWS dataset, which contains many overlapping words between two sentences, and confirmed that the proposed method improves the performance.
-We also observed that the proposed method can improve the performance of existing OT methods on STS-B. Future work includes faster SAM selection and the simultaneous use of multiple SAMs.
+We proposed an optimal transport distance WSMD that improves existing WMD-like methods by using FGW distance that simultaneously measures the difference between word embeddings and the difference between sentence structures.
+We conducted experiments on paraphrase identification on PAWS and sentence similarity on STSB, confirming the proposed method boosts PAWS performance with minimal impact on STSB.